 The library's Point of Sale software has a built in feature that allows for the cash drawer to be opened without a transactions record.
 The library staff has been instructed to stop using this feature.
 The software company has been notified and a fix is expected in a future software release.
-Finding # 4 - Merchandise inventory was not tracked.

-Risk Level: Low
+Finding # 4 - Merchandise inventories were not tracked.
+Risk Level: Low Recommendation:

-Recommendation:

-We recommend that the West Valley Library track and reconcile their merchandise inventory.
+We recommend that the Draper Library track and reconcile their merchandise inventory.
 Management Response:

 Library plans to use Smart Money Manager (SMM), library's Point of Sale software to track merchandise inventory.
 The POS vendor has indicated that SMM can manage and automatically track on going inventory in the POS software.
 We will begin testing with 3 libraries no later than July 2014.
 It is anticipated that all libraries will be on board by the end of the year.
 With this new procedure in place merchandise inventory will be tracked and reconciled.
-Finding # 5 - Internal controls over payments received through the mail were not adequate.
-Risk Level: Low Recommendation: We recommend that the duties of posting and receiving payments be separated.
-Management Response:
+Finding # 5 - An SAQ representing Library Services' compliance with PCI-DSS had not been completed and was not on file.
+Risk Level: Low Recommendation: